labex-labs/open-source-labs/rust/rust-book/lab-ch03-04-comments/step1.md

 }
 ```

-Rust also has another kind of comment, documentation comments, which we'll discuss in "Publishing a Crate to Crates.io" on page XX.
+Rust also has another kind of comment, documentation comments, which we'll discuss in "Publishing a Crate to Crates.io".